m-toman/reliable-agents/README.md

 # Reliable Agents: A Control-Theoretic Perspective

 A curated collection of resources for building reliable AI agents through control theory, formal verification, planning, and formal languages.
-Rather than focusing on implementation patterns, this guide emphasizes the mathematical and systems-engineering foundations for agent reliability.
+Rather than focusing on agent implementation patterns and LLM basics, this collection emphasizes the mathematical and systems-engineering foundations for agent reliability.

+The outline of this document is LLM-generated (it's an Agent-related document after all) but Human reviews will be added over time.

 ## Table of Contents
 - [Getting Started: Architect's Core](#getting-started-architects-core)